 Primary Reformers

-Steam Methane Reformers: Debottlenecking and Furnace Efficiency Increase
+Steam Methane Reformers: Debottlenecking and Furnace Efficiency Improvement for Ammonia and Methanol Production

 The enhanced efficiency of the furnace box can be utilized to alleviate excessive temperatures in the convection section, increase the capacity of the steam reformer or extend the lifetime of the catalyst tubes.
 Several other secondary benefits are obtained by sealing the refractory walls with the ceramic coating material.
 The coating has been utilized successfully in syngas reformers of different designs in ammonia, methanol and hydrogen production facilities.